-In structural engineering, The structural frames are the load resisting systems.
+In structural engineering, the structural frames are the load resisting systems.
 The analysis and design of structures particularly tall structures needs appropriate analysis methods, precise design concepts along with preliminary designs aided with optimization, in order to resist the gravity as well as lateral load, so that structure remains safe thought its life span.
 In extremely tall buildings stiffness plays a very important role in controlling the global displacements.
 Hence new structural systems are developed by combining the previous structural systems in order to resist effectively the lateral loads due to earthquake and wind and to limit global displacements, drifts and accelerations under control.
 The tube structural concept had become more popular structural systems particularly for high rise steel structures.
-The basic structural form consist of vertical columns positioned about 1 to 2 m centre to centre, which are connected by deep spandrels.
-The key concept is to form a frame which will behave like a uniformly mesh or grid like system.
+The basic structural form consists of vertical columns positioned about 1 to 2m center to center, which are connected by deep spandrels.
+The key Concepts to form a frame which will behave like a uniformly mesh or grid like system.
 Tube structure will resist the later forces by rigid moment resisting peripheral columns and girders which form a tube.
-The dead load and live loads are transferred though columns near the core of the tube structure and also from all other vertical load bearing structural elements.
-Tube structures, particularly framed tube structures will have of closely spaced exterior columns, and spandrel beams that constitute a rigid lateral Resisting frame tube structures
+The dead load all and live loads are transferred though columns near the core of the tube structure and also from vertical load bearing structural elements.
+Tube structures, particularly framed tube structures will have closely spaced exterior columns, and spandrel beams that constitute a rigid lateral Resisting frame tube structures